-Defining your product objectives and initiatives
+Defining your product objectives

 For example: